Participation loan

 Participation loans are loans made by multiple lenders to a single borrower.
+It is similar to syndicated loan but each lender passes the funds to the lead financial institution which provides the loan to the lender.

 Several banks, for example, might chip in to fund one extremely large loan, with one of the banks taking the role of the "lead bank".
 This lending institution then recruits other banks to participate and share the risks and profits.
 The lead bank typically originates the loan, takes responsibility for the loan servicing of the participation loan, organizes and manages the participation, and deals directly with the borrower.
 Credit unions can also participate loans in the same manner.

+Structure

-"Participations" in the loan are sold by the lead financial institution ("FI") to other FI's.
+Participations in the loan are sold by the lead financial institution ("FI") to other FI's.
 A separate contract called a loan participation agreement is structured and agreed among the FI's.
 Loan participations can either be made on a pari passu basis with equal risk sharing for all loan participants, or on a senior/subordinated basis, where the senior lender is paid first and the subordinate loan participation paid only if there are sufficient funds left over to make the payments.
 Such senior/subordinated loan participations can be structured either on a LIFO (Last In First Out) or FIFO (First In First Out) basis (see FIFO and LIFO accounting).

+Usage

 The most compelling reasons that financial institutions use participation loans are as follows: